The Twelve Wild Ducks

 Once upon a time there was a Queen who had twelve sons but, alas! no daughter to call her own.

-One day when the queen was out driving in the woods, she came upon the prettiest little lassie she ever did see.
+One day when the queen was driving her carriage through the woods, she came upon the prettiest little lassie she ever did see.
 The Queen stopped her horses, lifted the child up in her arms, and kissed her on both cheeks.
 All the while she thought to herself, "I do so love my sons, but oh! how I wish I had a little girl of my own!"

 Just then an old witch of the trolls came up to her.
 She seemed every bit a good witch, gentle and kind.